Frequently Asked Questions

 Anyone (including students) whose work or interests are in the field of neuroethics or related to the social, legal, ethical, philosophical and/or policy implications of advances in neuroscience.

 Scientists, including researchers and clinicians, lawyers, philosophers, entrepreneurs and executives, are just a few examples.
 You can find out the kind of people who have joined by checking out our Executive Committee and Governing Board. http://www.neuroethicssociety.org/governance

 The complete list of members is available when you join.

 What does it cost?

-Regular membership ($60) is for individuals whose work or interests are in the field of neuroethics or related to the social, legal, ethical and policy implications of advances in neuroscience.
+Professionals working in neuroethics or fields related to the social, legal, ethical and policy implications of advances in neuroscience may be Regular members.

 Individuals interested in INS objectives but ineligible for other INS memberships may be Affiliate members.
 Affiliate members receive many of the same benefits as professional and trainee/postdoc members, but are not provided voting rights.
 Affiliate members are those interested in learning about neuroethics and wish to support growth of the field and the International Neuroethics Society.